 Sections 1 & 2

-- Choose ‘Yes’ to allow your applicants to enter their own items and/or edit those that you have entered as your defaults.
+- Choose ‘On’ to allow your applicants to enter their own items and/or edit those that you have entered as the defaults.
 Applicants will be able to use up to 10 line items in the section 1 and up to 20 in section 2.

 - Pre-populate line items (if applicable).

 - If you are allowing the items to be edited by the applicants, applicants will be presented with every line in the section, regardless of whether you enter a sample description.
 You can leave them all blank, if you want applicants to enter their own items.

 - If you are not allowing the applicants to edit the items, only those lines with text in the Item Description fields will be presented.
 Applicants will not be able to use the additional lines.